Hump Ridge Track - Southland, New Zealand

 Pīwakawaka / Fantail

 Despite appearing to be perennially angry due to their arched eyebrows, the pīwakawaka / fantail are some of the friendliest birds that can be found in Southland.
-They are very common, and if you spot a chick, it’s likely to be feeding (they’re fed every ten minutes!).
-These birds are distinguished…
+They are very common and native to New Zealand and other parts of the Asia-Pacific region.
+Fantails are insectivorous, feeding primarily…

 Read More